-MOFA sends its staff to junior-high and high schools, universities, NGOs and other places to give lectures on ODA (ODA Demae Koza) in order to provide information and explanation about Japan's international development cooperation and ODA.
-To promote development education, JICA holds the Global Education Contest (JICA has been the main sponsor since FY2011) in which participants can showcase photos, global education practices and programs that can be utilized for development education.
-Similarly, to assist development education, in response to requests from schools and other organizations, JICA sends former JOCVs and others as lecturers for the International Cooperation Lecture to speak about life in developing countries and share stories of their experiences, aiming to promote cross-cultural and international understanding.
+MOFA sends its staff to junior-high and high schools, universities, NGOs and other places to give lectures in order to provide information and explanation about Japan's international development cooperation and ODA.
+In addition to this, to promote development education, JICA holds the Global Education Contest (JICA has been the main sponsor since FY2011) in which participants can showcase photos, global education practices and programs that can be utilized for development education.
+Similarly, to assist development education, in response to requests from schools and other organizations, JICA sends former JOCVs and others as lecturers for the International Cooperation Lecture to speak about life in developing countries and share stories of their experiences, aiming for the promotion of cross-cultural and international understanding.
 JICA also organizes Visit JICA, which welcomes visits by schools to JICA Global Plaza, Nagoya Global Plaza, and domestic offices.
-In addition, the International Cooperation Experience Program mainly for high school students and the JICA Essay Contest on International Cooperation for Junior and High School Students are held.
-Furthermore, for organizations by providing press releases when signings and handover ceremonies related to development cooperation take place.
-In addition, Japanese overseas diplomatic missions plan site-visit tours to Japan's development cooperation projects for the local media to provide opportunities for them to report on Japan's cooperation.
-Furthermore, Japanese diplomatic missions host various lectures and create websites, PR pamphlets, and other sources of information both in English and local languages.
+In addition, the International Cooperation Experience Program mainly for high school students and the JICA Essay Contest on International Cooperation for Junior and Senior High School Students are held.